 Added to this the report also found that 97% of respondents backed out of a purchase because it was inconvenient.
 On the opposite end of the scale, 70% of respondents said BOPIS improved their shopping experience.
 So it’s clear there is a continued interest in buying online, pick up in-store.

-The benefits of BOPIS
+The benefits of BOPIS for retail

 As seen above, BOPIS can potentially help eCommerce stores increase sales numbers by providing a delivery option that customers will use and appreciate.
 There are also some other advantages.